bosung/bosung.github.io/index.md

 layout: default
 ---

 Hi!👋

-I'm a third-year PhD student in Computer Science and Engineering at UC San Diego.
+I'm a PhD student in Computer Science and Engineering at UC San Diego🌴☀️🏄🏻‍♀️🌊, advised by [Prithviraj](https://prithvirajva.com/) in the [PEARLS Lab](https://pearls-lab.github.io/)🧋.

-My research focuses on natural language processing and generative AI.
-I am particularly interested in leveraging Large Language Models (LLMs) for real-world applications and extracting knowledge from transformer and state space model based LLMs.
-I'm also keen on enhancing the textual capabilities of multimodal models, especially in text-to-image generation models.
+My research centers on building AI agents🤖 that can understand and act over long-context inputs, with a focus on multimodal and embodied settings.

+I'm particularly interested in how agents can perform complex and long-horizon tasks that require interacting with environments over extended periods in ways that, while natural for humans, remain challenging for machines.

+The broader goal of my work is to develop memory-augmented agents capable of reasoning, planning, and adapting across time with rich contextual information.

+I began my research journey in natural language processing and generative AI, especially in leveraging LLMs for knowledge extraction.
+I've had the opportunity to apply this work during internships at AWS AI Lab, Megaton Labs, and Ancestry, where I focused on LLM-based structured information extraction.

 Before UCSD, I worked as a software engineer on the Query Understanding team at [Coupang](https://en.wikipedia.org/wiki/Coupang) (the largest e-commerce company in Korea), developing recommendation systems using large-scale user behavior data and product descriptions.
 I hold a B.S. and M.S. in Computer Science and Engineering from Sogang University.